Love Your List Review: Ready to Master Email At Last?

 Actually, I have invested in courses over the years – usually, I make one big investment per year.
 And what I’ve discovered is that when a course creator is A) teaching an actual skill and B) qualified to teach that skill based on their experience and performance, I am totally on board.

 One of the best courses I’ve ever invested in was Love Your List (LYL) by Kate Doster.
 I bought this course in November 2021, and was really happy with my investment.
-Since I purchased it a few years ago, the course has changed – and I wanted to update my original (glowing) review to reflect my thoughts on these changes.
+Since I purchased it a few years ago, the course has changed – and I wanted to update my original review to reflect my thoughts on these changes and the value of Love Your List now.

-UPDATE: This post was originally published in November 2022, and was updated in February 2023 to reflect major changes to Kate’s course as of March.
+UPDATE: This post was originally published in November 2022, and was updated most recently in October 2024.

 Note: Links in this post are likely affiliate posts, which means I may receive a commission for any sales that happen through my links.
 Learn more about affiliate marketing, and thanks for supporting Site School!